devture/matrix-corporal/docs/faq.md

 It's just rooms listed in the `managedRoomIds` that `matrix-corporal` cares about and controls tightly (requiring an explicit join rule in the `joinedRoomIds` list for that user).

-## Can users join other communities?

-Users are automatically joined and made to leave communities according to the `joinedCommunityIds` field in their [user policy](policy.md#user-policy-fields) and to the global `managedCommunityIds` [policy field](policy.md#fields).

-Users can join any community which is not listed in the global `managedCommunityIds` policy field.

-It's just communities listed in the `managedCommunityIds` that `matrix-corporal` cares about and controls tightly (requiring an explicit join rule in the `joinedCommunityIds` list for that user).

-## Can Matrix Corporal be made to create rooms and communities?

-Not for now.

-You are responsible for creating all rooms and communities.
-Once created through the reconciliator/system user (see `Reconciliator.UserId` in [configuration](configuration.md)), you define membership information in the [policy](policy.md) and users are made to join/leave accordingly.

-Creating rooms and communities declaratively may be implemented in the future.

 ## Does Matrix Corporal require access to Matrix Synapse's database?

 Not for now.